alfert/propcheck/README.md

-From my understanding of open source licenses as a legal amateur, the situation is currently as follows: Since PropCheck is a testing framework, the system under test is not infected by the CopyLeft of GPL, since PropCheck is only a tool used temporarily during development of the system under test.
+From my understanding of open source licenses as a legal amateur, the situation is currently as follows: Since PropCheck is a testing framework, the system under test is not infected by the copyleft of GPL, since PropCheck is only a tool used temporarily during development of the system under test.
 At least, if you don't distribute your system together with the test code and the test libs as a binary.
 Another friendly approach is